This year, I’m getting married. And, fingers crossed, it's going to be outside—so long as this Seattle weather cooperates.

-Position the 4x4 posts (which are now legs) in the corners of the top frame.
-Using a scrap piece of 2x4, prop up the post at the opposite end so it’s supported and level.
+Position the four-by-four posts (which are now legs) in the corners of the top frame.
+Using a scrap piece of two-by material, prop up the post at the opposite end so it’s supported and level.
 Secure the post through the side piece with two 4” screws, being careful not to run into the other screw already in place.

 Attach the front legs first.
-Doug fir is heavy, so get the help of two or three people and flip the frame over.
+Doug fir is heavy, and because the legs are only connected at one end, they're fairly delicate, so get the help of two or three people and flip the frame over.
 Use scrap pieces to give the front legs support while you attach the back legs—the screws aren’t strong enough to hold all that weight in place.

 Step 6: Add the Diagonal Supports

-With the front of the arbor facing up, position the diagonal support pieces.
+With the front of the arch facing up, position the diagonal support pieces.
 These will be placed 1" from the top of the frame.
-Secure the pieces to the legs with a few 3” screws in the bottom of the piece.
+Secure the supports to the legs with a 3” screw in the bottom of the piece.
 Now secure the pieces to the top of the frame with one 3” screw through the back, so you can’t see the head from the front.

 Step 7: Prep for Transportation

 If you have a smaller car like me, you’ll need to disassemble the arch a little.
-First, unscrew the top of the diagonal supports from the frame.
-Next, unscrew the legs from the frame.
-Now you should have five separate pieces: the top frame and four legs, two of which have diagonal supports attached.
+First, mark the tops of all four legs, and the corresponding connection points so that you reassemble everything correctly.
+Next, unscrew the top of the diagonal supports from the legs.
+Finally, unscrew the legs from the frame.
+Now you should have five separate pieces: the top frame (with the diagonal supports and four legs.
 Easy.